Responsible Investment Strategies

 Discover the 7 Strategies

-This approach involves the selection or weighting of the best performing, or most improved companies or assets, as identified by ESG analysis, within a defined investment universe.
-This approach includes best-in-class, best-in-universe, and best-effort.
+An approach where leading or best-performing investments within a universe, category, or class are selected or weighted based on ESG criteria.
+This approach involves the selection or weighting of the best performing or most improved companies or assets as identified by ESG analysis, within a defined investment universe.
+This approach includes Best-in-Class, best-in-universe, and best-effort.

 Social issues vary from community-related aspects, such as the improvement of health and education, to workplace-related issues, including the adherence to human rights, non-discrimination and stakeholder engagement.
 Examples include labour standards (along the supply chain, child labour, forced labour), relations with local communities, talent management, controversial business practices (weapons, conflict zones), health standards, freedom of association, etc.